 Miscarriages

-In the event of a miscarriage any absence from work is to be covered by the current sick leave provisions.
+In the event of a miscarriage any absence from work is to be covered by the current sick leave provisions and / or compassionate leave.

 Stillbirth

-In the case of a stillbirth, (as classified by the Registry of Births, Deaths and Marriages) an Employee may elect to take sick leave, subject to production of a medical certificate, or parental leave.
+In the case of a stillbirth, (as classified by the Registry of Births, Deaths and Marriages) an Employee may elect to take sick leave and / or compassionate leave, subject to production of a medical certificate, or parental leave.
 She may resume duty at any time provided she produces a doctor's certificate as to her fitness.

 Effect of Premature Birth on Payment of Parental Leave